 The MAP System offers several utilities that can be paused or disabled for a period of time by the operator.
 The Scheduler, the Alarm Receiver and the Idle Logout are paused for 120 minutes using this procedure.
-All of these operations can be controlled from a remote terminal.
+Any other services running, such as the FAX Modem Srv and DTMF Modem Srv shown in the Start and Stop Process Menus above, can also be paused manually from the Pause Process Menu, described below.
+Please note that these operations can be controlled either at the MAP computer or from a remote terminal.